What is live chat etiquette?

 “This is what I understand the situation is.
 Correct?”

 From time to time, customers of different brands will end up on your end, especially in the same niche market.
 Be prepared to have a friendly response ready even in this scenario.
-They might not be your customers, but that doesn’t that cannot change, or they might not harm your brand reputation.
+They might not be your customers, but that doesn’t mean it cannot change, or they might not harm your brand reputation.

 “I’m sorry we are not the right company to help with this request.